strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/temp.md

+Network CTF Questions:

+On The Wire

+Flags Over The Wire

+The Not-So-Encrypted Data

+Time to Rotate Credentials

+Invoke-DataExfil

+Networking Trivia - There are 8 of them.

 During a penetration test, you discovered a strange service located at host1.metaproblems.com:5100 (raw socket server) asking for an API token.
 You've uncovered the binary and source code of that remote service, and discovered that it's written in a very exploitable manner.

 Can you find out how to make the program give you the flag?